Hollywood's Small Screen Failed Promises: 16 Tv Shows That Failed to Live up to Viewers' Expectations

 Terra Nova(2011) - Nova was sadly destined for disaster from the start.
 It had a decent but costly two hour pilot that had some campy special effects and a plot that reeked of Avatar with Dinosaurs.
 The following episodes were more Pre-Historic procedural mixed with some Sci-Fi conspiracies.
 Jason O’Mara portrayed a family man/former cop who sunk into Terra Nova to be with his wife and three daughters.
 Instead, he became the right hand man to Commander Taylor (Stephen Lange) and forced in a war that he had no control over.
 Nova completed its first season last fall and its hopes for a season two are unlikely.
 The finale wrapped up most of the remaining storylines and left a few mysteries dangling just in case, but the prognosis isn’t looking too good.

-The X-Factor (2011-present) – This reality competition show had high expectations from the get-go that haven’t been met as of yet.
+The X-Factor (2011-2013) – This reality competition show had high expectations from the get-go that haven’t been met as of yet.
 It’s an American transplant based on the hit British version that launched Leona Lewis’ musical career.
 Unfortunately, the Simon Cowell headlined show hasn’t been able to generate the same musical spark in the states partly because of the lackluster list of contestants and the other being a lack of chemistry between the judges.
 That explained why Cowell gave pink slips to Judges Paula Abdul, Nicole Scherzinger and the host Steve Jones.
 The only ones that will be returning are Cowell and fellow Judge L.A.
 Reid.
 Some big names have been floated around as possible replacements.
 Only time will tell if the major overall will help or hinder The X-Factor from becoming the show it could be.
 It could also be doomed because audiences are suffering from singing competition fatigue with The Voice and American Idol clogging the airwaves as well.

 In the end, not all ideas are meant to last forever.
 For every Everybody Loves Raymond, there’s a Men of a Certain Age right after it.
 It’s impossible for a popular show to sustain fans’ expectations for the entire course of its run; even Lost had a period where fans wanted to give up around seasons 2 and 3.
 Television writers need to come up with a concrete plan when getting a show to air and stretching its run from start to finish.
 Once a plan has been ironed out, fans will decided whether they want to stick around or not.
 A few shows are worth the extra confusion and aggravation (Fringe and CSI).
 As long as fans tune in, their favorite shows will stick around regardless of whether the show truly is.